Nikon d3500 vs Nikon d5600 comparison:

 Light can prevent camera movement and subject blur by giving brief exposure.

-The D3500 and the D5600 have built-in flashes, and they both include a flash shoe where you can mount additional external flashes.
+The D3500 and the D5600 have built-in flashes, including a flash shoe to mount additional external flashes.

 Focusing: